 § 200.464 Relocation costs of employees.

-(a) Relocation costs are costs incident to the permanent change of duty assignment (for an indefinite period or for a stated period of not less than 12 months) of an existing employee or upon recruitment of a new employee.
+(a) Relocation costs are costs incident to the permanent change of duty assignment (for an indefinite period or a stated period of not less than 12 months) of an existing employee or upon recruitment of a new employee.
 Relocation costs are allowable, subject to the limitations described in paragraphs (b), (c), and (d) of this section, provided that:

 (1) The move is for the benefit of the employer.